 So I figured why not do the same even today for us since carpets of any kind is still not my cup of tea.
 I get my husband to cut in squares with a razor one large rubber mat per quilt and place the rubber squares underneath some of the quilts that slide across the room while walking on them.
 But most seem to stay put.

 But I will be honest we do have one area rug.
 It’s in the living room.
 Only because when guests come they won’t think it weird to see quilts in there.
-And no one is allowed to in the house with shoes on ever!
+And no one is allowed to enter in the house with shoes on ever!
 No I am serious because I don’t want to have to keep sending this area carpet out to be cleaned or have to get my husband to shampoo it with the carpet shampooer machine which I believe is still not as effective as being able to be put in a washing machine as I can do with the quilts.
-Because with wall to wall carpets, for some reason I tend to see deep carpets as harbingers of dust mites, bug nests and dirt deep down inside, yikes!
+Because with wall to wall carpets, for some reason I tend to see deep carpets as harbingers of dust mites, bug nests, fleas homes and dirt deep down inside, yikes!
 So this is my pet peeve I guess you can say.

 I love that some of our quilts are old hand stitched quilts and some are brand new purchased from the store, quilts that can easily be tossed into the washing machine at anytime and I can add lots of my homemade detergent and a bit of white vinegar to the rinse cycle which makes them soft, then toss them in the dryer with my new wool dryer balls I love.
 Then back they go down on the floors clean and fresh again.
 Walla!
 Looking so pretty.
 Especially I like to place them bedside so when you get out of bed your feet are the first things to hit them.